rllin/leaf_classification/README.md

 ## Contents

-The `README.md` file and supporting documents should describe the following, in this order.
-If the file starts getting long, break it into pieces

 * **Project Titles** as a level-1 heading
   - with descriptive tagline: I should be informed and intrigued.
 Examples:
     - "Sinatra is a DSL for quickly creating web applications in Ruby with minimal